The Best Pocket Knife

 The best pocket knife needs to check a lot of boxes — portable, safe, comfortable to use — but most importantly, it has to be really good at cutting.
 We pored over 136 knives, spoke with three expert knife reviewers, and left a trail of shredded rope and cardboard in our wake to find the best pocket knives around.

 The North Fork has everything we were looking for: smooth one-handed opening, a lock that’s secure but easy to release, and a handsome wood handle that provides excellent grip without sacrificing comfort.

 There’s nothing flashy about the Rat II’s black nylon handle or practical thumb stud.
 It just works really well, beating out knives that cost ten times as much in our tests.

 The pocket knife against which all other pocket knives are measured.
-Classic, sharp and smoother than smooth, the Sebenza is as much a work of art as a tool.
+Classic, sharp and smoother than smooth, the titanium and steel Sebenza is as much a work of art as a tool.